Box 28, Arenas Valley, NM — A tiny country post office played a big role in my youth (Part 2)

 As a Boy Scout, I received the monthly mailing of Boys’ Life magazine.
 When each new issue arrived, at first I skipped the articles and went straight to the classifieds where there was always a full page of ads, and sometimes more, for stamps on approval.

 Most of my small allowance — 75 cents a week — went for approvals from such companies as Jamestown Stamp Company, H.E.
 Harris, Garcelon Stamp Company, and Kenmore.
 They mailed their clients inexpensive stamps, often in short sets without the high-value issues, packaged in printed glassine envelopes or attached to sheets with stamp hinges.
 The collector selected the stamps he or she wanted, and returned the remainder along with payment.
-It was an honour system, one that most collectors upheld (although I must confess that I, as a youthful collector, was not always prompt at making my returns).
+It was an honour system, one that most collectors upheld although I must confess that I was not always prompt at making my returns.
 But I always eagerly awaited the day’s mail to see if it might contain a new selection of approvals.

 The approval sheet at the left came from the well-known Garcelon Stamp Company.
 The approval sheet indicates that Garcelon was located in Calais, Maine, but that apparently was only a mailing address.
 Garcelon’s place of business was in St. Stephen, New Brunswick, just across the St. Croix River from Calais.
 Such approvals normally included only common stamps.